electron/electron/docs/tutorial/code-signing.md

 process called "notarization", where automated systems will further verify that your app isn't doing anything to endanger its users.

-First, ensure that you fullfil the requirements for signing and notarizing your
+To start the process, ensure that you fulfill the requirements for signing and notarizing your app:
-app:

 1. Enroll in the [Apple Developer Program] (requires an annual fee)
 2. Download and install [Xcode]